AaronDMarasco/git4svn/README.md

 bisect run success
 ```

 Be sure to check the help with `git help bisect` for lots of interesting options, like the ability to skip a certain revision if it is _totally_ unusable but independently of your actual problem.
-For example, after running the above, I added "`|| exit 125`" to the `make` calls to indicate that this revision should be skipped but _not_ blamed.
+For example, after running the above, I added "`|| exit 125`" to the `make` calls to indicate that this revision should be skipped but _not_ blamed because I was also messing with `Makefile`s previously.
+I could have also forced the working `Makefile` into every check by adding `git checkout adm Makefile` to my testing script.

 4. Fix it
 You now know what was broken, and you fix it.
 But you now have a patch for a revision from three weeks ago - what to do with that?
 Make a branch from the first broken (`git checkout -b my_hotfix`) and then commit the patch (`git commit -am "Hotfix"`).
 Switch back to the original branch (`git checkout adm`) and then bring in the patch (`git merge --no-commit my_hotfix ; git merge --reset`).
 From there, manipulate as needed.
 When done, delete the temporary branch (`git branch -D my_hotfix`) since nobody needs it / cares any more.

 ## Working Offline